Best rental yields in Dubai

 Dubai Marina is an artificial marina and canal city situated on the shoreline of the Persian Gulf.
 It is currently home to approximately 55.000 people, but when completed should have accommodation for up to 120.000 people.

-GuestReady is an international short-term rental management company present worldwide and professionally managing properties around the globe.
+GuestReady is an international property management company present worldwide and professionally managing properties around the globe.
 Are you planning on starting a short-term rental business?
 Get in touch with our team of experts today.

 2. Is buying real estate in Dubai a good investment?

-3. What is a good rental yield in Dubai?
+3. What ar a the best rental yields in Dubai?

 In addition to the high rental yields, property is cheaper per square foot than many other places in the world.
 In addition to this, the absence of many typical property taxes such as stamp duty land tax and capital gains tax makes it a very attractive market for real estate investors.
 Lastly, in many cases, if you buy property in Dubai you are entitled to a residency visa.
 The length of the residency visa is roughly proportional to the value of the property that you buy.